Aug. 15, 2025 - Human Events Daily - Jack Posobiec

 It is completely free.

-It'll be one email that's sent to you every day.
+It will be one email that's sent to you every day.

-You can stop the endless scrolling, trying to find out what's going on in your world.
+You can stop the endless scrolling trying to find out what's going on in your world.

-Go to humanevents.com slash pozo.
+Go to humanevents dot com slash Poso.

 Sign up today.

-It's called the Pozo Daily Brief.
+It's called the Poso Daily Brief.

 Read what I read for show prep.